5PQR/TextAudioTool/README.md

 ## 4.Run
 After installing it's best to close it and opening the tool again.
 You can test the endpoints in a browser by opening demo/demo.html.
 Hitting "Test response" buttons should generate responses similar to the example ones if everything is working properly.

+# Config
+You can edit SPQR.TextAudioTool\config.py in any text editor and change there a few settings like the WPM rate for the offline voice and the language and model type used for detecting speech to text.
+More info about each setting can be found in the file.

 # Usage for VaM
 When the tool is running, it should be possible from VaM to do TTS & STT by accessing the endpoints.